9623Y/9623Y-Spin-Up-Notebook/README.md

 We have concerns about spacing, so we are trying another vertical intake to try and preserve spacing.
 The new intake will be able to be tested both vertically and at a slight angle as we have some concerns about it being strictly vertical.

 ## **End of Entry Thoughts**
+We began working on the redesign of the intake, combining ideas from our previous vertical intake and our recently-tested horizontal intake.